Ron Stultz

 Background:

-The AT&T home security system central controller is not very sophisticated when compared to today's electronic devices but it does have the ability to provide status information on the install system.
+The AT&T home security system central controller is not very sophisticated when compared to today's electronic devices but it does have the ability to provide status information on the installed system.

 Information is provided via the small, display window and also via tones or beeps emitted.